ladybug-tools/bsdf-viewer/README.md

 The legend is modified from [this example](http://bl.ocks.org/syntagmatic/e8ccca52559796be775553b467593a9f).

+The viewer is using [polygon-clipping](https://github.com/mfogel/polygon-clipping) library for merging outgoing patches for TensorTree BSDFs.

 So many thanks to:

 - Greg Ward for Radiance, for answering all my stupid questions about BSDF and